right to life of climate deniers, children in poverty, and future

 their sphere of influence, or not supporting climate action on a big lifespan carbon footprint.
-We are acting as if climate change was happening, was not caused by humans, or was not an existential threat to humanity.
-We pretend not to know that the golden age of human civilization is drawing to a close and things will probably get
+I was acting as if climate change was happening, was not caused by humans, or was not an existential threat to humanity.
+I was pretending not to know that the golden age of human civilization is drawing to a close and things will probably get